dotnet/msbuild/documentation/specs/rar-as-service.md

 ### Shutdown RAR node

-If the user wants the node to not be reused, we have the ensure that node will be killed after the build ends.
-This should be done after the compilation end by main MSBuild node.
+If the user does not want the node to be reused, we have the ensure that node will be killed after the build ends.
+This should be done after the main MSBuild node finishes building.

 The RAR node, also has to support accepting of already established commands for MSBuild nodes (for example Shutdown command).
 This will be done by creating two pipes inside node, one will be for communication about RAR commands and second one for the servicing communication.